sarahgerweck/scalafx-utils/README.md

 #### Multiple Function Inputs ####

 If your function depends on several observable values, you can use the applicative behavior provided by the library.
-The Scalaz applicative functionality is all available, but there is a more convenient mechanism for the most common use case where you want to operate on a tuple.
+The Cats applicative functionality is all available, but there is a more convenient mechanism for the most common use case where you want to operate on a tuple.